syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-To know more about different conversion settings in Excel to PDF conversion, please refer ExcelToPdfConverterSettings in API section.
+To know more about different conversion settings in Excel To PDF conversion, please refer ExcelToPdfConverterSettings in API section.

 ## Worksheet to PDF